 The case is Yolanda Aldana et al. v.
 Progressive American Ins.
 Co., case number 19-12950, in the U.S. Court of Appeals for the Eleventh Circuit.

 If you were involved in an accident, call The Mark Casto Law Firm, PC at (706) 940-4002 to schedule a free consultation.
-Get in touch with our team of attorneys by completing our contact form.
+Get in touch with our team by completing our contact form.